tangert/cradle/README.md

 ```
 step 1 (transition label ->) step 2 -> step 3
 ```
-If you want to indicate directionality, just adjust the direction of the arrow.
+If you want to indicate directionality, just adjust the direction of the edge as indicated above.
 ```
 // bidirectional
-step 1 <-> step 2
+step 1 <-> step 2 <-> step 3
 ```
 ```
 // forward
-step 1 -> step 2
+step 1 -> step 2 -> step 3
 ```
 ```
 // backward
-step 1 <- step 2
+step 1 <- step 2 <- step 3

 ```
 Let's get a practical example in here.
 If you're designing basic interactions for a web app, and you want to specify what happens when you click on a menu.
 You can define that like this: